Nihal Samarasinghe

 Nihal Samarasinghe, (Sinhala: නිහල් සමරසිංහ; 1937 – 11 July 2017), popularly known as Sam The Man was a famous Sri Lankan saxophonist and singer, who was considered an icon of the Sri Lanka English music scene.
-He played the Saxophone for Leonard Franke’s band “The Manhattans" (Sri Lankan", “The Jetliners” in the 1960’s, and also in his own band.
+He played the Saxophone for Leonard Franke's band "The Manhattans" (Sri Lankan", "The Jetliners" in the 1960s, and also in his own band.
 He was active as a musician for 6 decades.
-Nihal was considered by many Sri Lankans as the ‘King’ of the Sing Along, he is said to have introduced the first Sing Along Concert in Sri Lanka in 1997.
+Nihal was considered by many Sri Lankans as the 'King' of the Sing Along, he is said to have introduced the first Sing Along Concert in Sri Lanka in 1997.